 Raise your hand if you’re ready.

-Of course you learn from each of your experiences throughout your life.
-At least you try to do that.
-While this provides a foundation for the next action you take, it also creates an expectation that similar situations will require the same response from you.
+Well, of course you learn from each of your experiences throughout your life.
+At least you try to do that, right?
+And while this provides a foundation for the next action you take, it also creates an expectation that similar situations will require the same response from you.

 But think about it.
 Is any situation truly the same as what has already occurred?